Adjustable Gastric Band

 - Band can be adjusted at an office visit

-- The procedure usually leads to a 40-50% loss of excess weight.
+- Procedure usually leads to a 40 to 50 percent loss of excess weight

 - Takes longer to lose weight